 It’s precisely the same with your mental health.
 If you get stuck in negative stories—telling yourself that you are not good enough, that everything will end in disaster, that you will never come out of the darkness into the light—then a beautiful daily practise is to learn to turn those stories around.

 Find your one good thing, and write that down.
 Seek for the silver lining in the clouds.
 Tell yourself that you are enough.
 Please do it again and again.
 Slow and steady every day until your brain believes it.

 Horses adore honesty.
 And so does your brain.
-Denying feelings of anxiety, shame, grief, and despair only make them worse.
+Denying feelings of anxiety, shame, grief, and despair only makes them worse.
 They twist themselves up inside and paralyse you.

 So, a lovely thing to do with yourself is to step into complex emotions.
-Honestly say, yes, I do feel vulnerable, or overwhelmed, or hopeless.
+Honestly, yes, I feel vulnerable, overwhelmed, or hopeless.
 Sit with those feelings instead of fighting them.
 Then, see what you can do with them.
 You can write them down.
-You can share them with a trusted friend and you can take them to a mental health professional.
+You can share them with a trusted friend and take them to a mental health professional.

 The more these feelings are felt and released, the less power they have over you.
 Know them, name them, face them … and then let them go.
 The more you practice this, the better you get at it.

 When horses get stuck in the sympathetic nervous system, which is the fight, flight and freeze part of the brain, sometimes the best thing you can do is invite them to move.
 Liberty work is excellent for this: you can offer your horse a chance to dance all those jangled emotions out on the ground until they come back to a place of stillness and peace.